Are you getting the financial advice you paid for?

 receive ongoing commissions, also known as trailing commissions,

-from insurance products, or investments products that you have had
+from insurance, loans, or investment products you have had for a

-for a long time.
-Commissions do not need to be shown on your annual
+long time.
+Commissions do not need to be shown on your annual fee

 Commissions can indirectly increase the cost of insurance